 - There are no known polished diamond inventory issues of substance at this time, though an imbalance, as noted in the previous paragraph, may be developing.

-- The trends noted above, positive macroeconomics, continued positive and renewed consumer demand for polished diamonds in key markets, a robust supply of rough diamonds at economically viable prices and no inventory overhang (under proper balancing of rough bought and polished sold) should underpin continued healthy industry activity, and, by extension, Group sales.
+- The trends noted above, positive macroeconomics, continued positive consumer demand for polished diamonds in key markets, a robust supply of rough diamonds at favourable prices and no inventory overhang (under proper balancing of rough bought and polished sold) should underpin continued healthy industry activity in 2017, and, by extension, Group sales.
 Incidentally, we have had no substantial negative impact from India's demonetization program, as evidenced by our record fourth quarter.